MouhcineMM/Data-mining/README.md

-Titanic Survival Prediction Model
+# Titanic Survival Prediction Model

 This project aims to build a predictive model to determine the survival probability of passengers aboard the Titanic using various machine learning algorithms.
 The algorithms explored include Random Forest, Support Vector Machine (SVM), Logistic Regression, and K-Nearest Neighbors (KNN).
 Hyperparameter tuning is performed using grid search to optimize model performance.

-Process Overview:
+## Process Overview:

-Data Preprocessing:
+1. **Data Preprocessing:**

-Data cleaning and handling missing values.
+   - Data cleaning and handling missing values.
-Feature engineering and transformation.
+   - Feature engineering and transformation.

-Data Splitting:
+2. **Data Splitting:**

-Division of data into training and testing sets.
+   - Division of data into training and testing sets.

-Model Training:
+3. **Model Training:**

-Utilization of Random Forest, SVM, Logistic Regression, and KNN algorithms.
+   - Utilization of Random Forest, SVM, Logistic Regression, and KNN algorithms.
-Hyperparameter tuning using grid search.
+   - Hyperparameter tuning using grid search.

-Model Evaluation:
+4. **Model Evaluation:**

-Assessment of model performance using metrics such as accuracy, precision, recall, and F1-score.
+   - Assessment of model performance using metrics such as accuracy, precision, recall, and F1-score.

-Model Selection:
+5. **Model Selection:**

-Choosing the best-performing model based on evaluation results.
+   - Choosing the best-performing model based on evaluation results.

-Deployment:
+6. **Deployment:**

-Deployment of the selected model for making predictions on new data.
+   - Deployment of the selected model for making predictions on new data.

-Getting Started:
+## Getting Started:

 To run the project locally:

-Clone this repository.
+1. Clone this repository.
-Install the necessary dependencies.
+2. Install the necessary dependencies.
-Run the Python script for model training and evaluation.
+3. Run the Python script for model training and evaluation.

-Dependencies:
+## Dependencies:

-Python 3.x
+- Python 3.x
-scikit-learn
+- scikit-learn
-pandas
+- pandas
-numpy
+- numpy

+## Usage: